 The Allied Chemical Tonawanda site was divided by River Road.
 The main plant, on the east side, housed the coke ovens.
 On the west side of the property were the pump station, a conveyor system, a tank farm, and other facilities.

 Allied sold the facility in 1978 to Tonawanda Coke Corporation.

 We Fight for Allied Chemical Plant Workers Asbestos & Mesothelioma Claims

-If you or a loved one worked at an Allied Chemical plant and are now coping with an asbestos disease, you need to talk with a skilled asbestos attorney as soon as possible.
+If you or a loved one worked at an Allied Chemical plant, was exposed, and are now coping with an asbestos disease and need a lawyer, you need to talk with a skilled asbestos attorney as soon as possible.

-At Belluck & Fox, LLP, our dedicated team can help you and your family demand full and fair compensation for the harm you have suffered.
+At Belluck & Fox, LLP, our dedicated legal team and attorneys can help you and your family demand full and fair compensation for the harm you have suffered.

-We have locations at Albany, Rochester, NYC and Woodstock.
-You can also contact us now to schedule a free consultation.
-One of our firm’s partners will personally call you to talk about your case and your legal options.
+We have New York locations at Albany, Rochester, NYC and Woodstock.
+You can also contact us now to schedule a free consultation with our legal team.
+One of our firm’s partners or lawyers will personally call you to talk about your case and your legal case options.